Mirror, mirror…

 Thinking back on Adam Curtis’ thesis for Century of the Self, the advent of mirrors probably had a lot to do with the rise of consumerism and (ironically, with hidden camera technologies that could be embedded in ‘mirrors’) the surveillance capitalism that has captured us.

-I am talking about ‘generative identity’ — or, as I will abbreviate it for the purposes of this piece: (g-id) — which applies the field of generative art to social identity, and creates a new experience where peoples’ moment-to-moment status is generated programmatically and expressed in avatarial objects that grow, evolve, and complexify as a function of personal data inputs.
+We are talking about ‘generative identity’ — or, abbreviated it for the purposes of this piece: (g-id) — which applies the field of generative art to social identity, and creates a new experience where peoples’ moment-to-moment status is generated programmatically and expressed in avatarial objects that grow, evolve, and complexify as a function of personal data inputs.

-Like a plant, or a pet.
-Or a human.
+Kind of like a plant, a cloud, or a pet.

 The Art of Identity

 The innovation of generative design has created a whole new category of technologist who is both system architect and data visualization artist.
-Their craft is to originate and then codify a system that powers objects to grow and mutate algorithmically based on a predetermined set of inputs.
+Their craft is to originate and then codify a system that powers objects to grow and mutate algorithmically based on a predetermined spectrum of inputs - or in social terms, contexts.

 Think of the information contained in the seed of a lotus flower.
 As it receives moisture, nutrients, sunlight, proper temperature, and air (inputs), the flower will grow.
 When an experienced botanist observes the edges of the petals wilting or brown spots appearing on the stem, they can quickly determine what deficiencies are occurring and correct those at the level of input.
-Essentially generating different outputs of that ‘object’.
+In other words they can ‘see’ the nature of the conditions that grow and color the flower.
+By altering those conditions, they essentially generate different outputs of that ‘object’.

 It’s no different with the generative identity, offering its agents immediate feedback and even suggested alterations to optimize their ‘digital embodiment’.